ridedott/merge-me-action/.github/pull_request_template.md

 - [ ] The commit message follows our guidelines.
 - [ ] Tests for the changes have been added if needed.
 - [ ] Does not affect documentation or it has been added or updated.
-- [ ] Does not introduce cycles into the flow of execution.

 <!--
 Example: Resolves #1234